la11111/rgr/README.md

 - docs and tests
 - more efficient data storage in redis where possible

 This is mostly an academic/toy project, written over christmas break to serve as a code sample; although it would be neat if someone found it useful.
-I've been learning about graph algorithms, so I'm thinking of working on a subgraph/analytics module to go along with this.

 ###Benchmarks/Tests I've done :